kmaterna/MCMC_geometryinv/README.md

 # MCMC_geometryinv

-This code performs a nonlinear inversion for geometry parameters (strike, dip, rake, depth, slip, etc.) of a rectangular patch of slip given surface displacement data from GPS or InSAR.
+This code performs a nonlinear inversion for geometry parameters (strike, dip, rake, depth, slip, etc.) of a rectangular slip patch, given surface displacement data from GPS or InSAR.
 It uses Okada's (1992) Green's Functions to compute the elastic displacements.
-The inversion is solved using a Slice Sampling Markov Chain Monte Carlo algorithm as implemented in the PyMC3 library.
+The inversion is solved using a Slice Sampling Markov Chain Monte Carlo algorithm from the PyMC3 library.

 ### Capabilities: ###